Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 - If you receive a cancellation event before a buy event, the cancellation will be rejected as invalid (since the purchase has not yet been registered in the system), and the system will then record the purchase and send the product to the client (and lose you money).
 - You might use a customer id as the key of these Kafka records to solve this problem and assure ordering.
 - This will ensure that all of a customer's purchase events are grouped together in the same partition.

+## Security
+- All components ( brokers, zookeeper, producers, consumers etc. ) should authenticate each other and setup an encrypted channel for communication.
+  - Kafka supports SSL based authentication and encryption.
+- `Authorization` - ACLs should be defined and enforced to control which users can perform what action?

+### Multiple Tenants Isolation
+- Each tenant will have a separate topic prefix.
+Eg. User A can only create and access topics with prefix “A.”, user B can only create and access topics with prefix “B.”
+- Define and enforce ACLs for topic creation and access (produce and consume) restricting each user to their own topic prefixes.

 # [Core APIs in Kafka](https://github.com/confluentinc/kafka-rest)